devendranaga/nwos/README.md

 - [ ] Cipher: WolfSSL CMAC interface
 - [ ] 8021br frame parsing
 - [ ] 8021br frame serialization
+- [ ] Mirror mode operation
+- [ ] Linux RNG interface to /dev/random
+- [ ] IP forwarding support using NAT / NAT64
+- [ ] IP fragmentation and reassembly support
+- [ ] TCP statemachine
+- [ ] UDP Demux and Mux
+- [ ] TCP Demux and Mux
+- [ ] ICMP echo reply generation for a echo request frame
+- [ ] ARP request generation from the IP query to ARP
+- [ ] recvmsg and sendmsg support
+- [ ] PKT_MMAP or PF_RING support to receive and transmit frames
+- [ ] global MIBs for all protocols
+- [ ] Tooling: CLI tool for statistics
+- [ ] Enable PCAP write mode
+- [ ] Event manager to write logs to a network or to a file
+- [ ] Gtest support
+- [ ] Signal handling
+- [ ] Tooling: Multiple interface transmit on pgen
+- [ ] ATU implementation

 ## Done